JSMarsh813/Reference/javascript/constructors.md

 ![Astronaut floating in space](https://m.media-amazon.com/images/I/81Lf4eeOC-L._UC256,256_CACC,256,256_.jpg)

-- if you change anything in the blueprint, you'll have to MANUALLY change it on each instance since the instances don't use inheritance.
-Aka you have to manually track down and edit each instance's copies, since they don't share a prototype.
+- if you change anything in the blueprint, you'll have to MANUALLY change it for each instance since the instances don't use inheritance.
+Aka you have to manually track down and edit each instance's copies, since they don't share a prototype (besides the global object, which we don't want to edit).

 Pro:

 - Simplier, just returns an object
 - no new keyword,
-- using closures 18:56 https://www.youtube.com/watch?v=fbuyliXlDGI, which can avoid bugs since you can't overwrite the data as easily by accident and allows for data privacy
+- using closures 18:56 https://www.youtube.com/watch?v=fbuyliXlDGI, which can avoid bugs since you can't overwrite the data as easily by accident and it allows for data privacy

 Con: